 The unit is run by our board of directors, who are voted into office every December.
 There are five positions: Executive Director, Director of Operations, Director of Finance, Director of Administration, and Director of Training.
 Meetings are held every two weeks for detail scheduling or in-house training, and the Board of Directors holds meetings before general meetings as well as informal meetings on off-weeks.
 Detail assignment priority is determined by a point system, where members earn points based on the number of details worked or volunteer work since the last scheduling meeting.

-New members are considered probationary until they fulfill a set of shift requirements and accumulate a desireable number of patient contacts.
+New members are considered probationary until they fulfill a set of shift requirements and accumulate a desirable number of patient contacts.
 They are required to work with a non-probationary member.
-All members are expected to attend all bi-weekly informational and training meetings (unless excused), pass a Fire Saftey training, and commit to required member involvement hours as well as mandatory member trainings held throughout the year.
+All members are expected to attend all bi-weekly informational and training meetings (unless excused), pass Fire Safety training, and commit to required member involvement hours as well as mandatory member trainings held throughout the year.

 If you are currently certified as an EMT-B in Massachusetts and would like to inquire about joining please contact a director for more information or visit the application link.